rjoo/podcastplayer/README.md

 [Demo](https://admiring-pasteur-5d6231.netlify.com/#/)

 ## Data
-To search for podcasts, it uses the simple ITunes Search API on the client side.
-To extract more information from each podcast and a list of episodes, there's a serverless Lambda function that grabs the RSS feed XML and converts it to JSON.
+There are two endpoints that are made from Lambda functions in `src/lambda`.
+* `/search` - A simple search with the ITunes Search API
+* `/feed` - Grabs the RSS feed's XML and converts/formats it to JSON

 ## TODO
-* Responsive
+* Responsive layout
 * Make it pretty
 * Recently played list
 * More comprehensive search function
-* Optimize endpoint and make it more secure
+* Optimize /feed endpoint